Invasive Weeds: How to Control Nutsedge in Your Lawn

 Rid Your Lawn of this Invasive Weed

-How To Kill Nutsedge: I like a green lawn, but I'm not a fanatic about it and when it comes to lawn care, I have a high tolerance for clover and other weeds mixing in with the turf grass.
+How To Kill Nutsedge: I like a green lawn but I'm not a fanatic about it and when it comes to lawn care, I have a high tolerance for clover and other weeds mixing in with the turf grass.
 Diversity makes for a healthier lawn that is more drought tolerant and pest resistant, and it is less expensive than maintaining a cultured lawn of purebred bluegrass.
-And as long as the lawn is green and the grass looks pretty good when it's all cut to the same height, then I'm happy.
+As long as the lawn is green and the grass looks pretty good when it's all cut to the same height, then I'm happy.

 What is Nutsedge?